 Well our time has been rich, but it comes to a close.
 As we go out, how does the gospel of the glory of Jesus Christ combat the work of idolatry on our souls, reshape our identity, and truly satisfy our souls?

 Brokenness, then, is simply the story of looking for that significance and safety somewhere else.
-The gospel, if you will, then is God’s response to our brokenness and our yearning for significance and safety.
-So the gospel is the storyline that takes us into this — not simply a return to Genesis and not simply a return to the original state, but it now runs us through the narrative of forgiveness, of grace, and therein lies the deeply satisfying character of the gospel.
+The gospel, then, is God’s response to our brokenness and our yearning for significance and safety.
+So the gospel is the storyline that takes us into this — not simply a return to Genesis and not simply a return to the original state.
+But it now runs us through the narrative of forgiveness, of grace, and therein lies the deeply satisfying character of the gospel.
 That is to say, it is not simply saying this is the way to define safety and security, but actually that safety and security are now matters of grace, matters of God’s generosity in a broken world.

 And so it is deeper, it is richer than it was even in Genesis by virtue of the fact that it overcomes our idolatries.
 It doesn’t simply break the power of our idols.
 It does in part.
 But the dynamic of forgiveness is itself an experience richer than we would have known had we not been broken and idolatrous.

 There is something deeply satisfying about forgiveness in the human soul.
 Most of us know the experience of being forgiven.
 It is a strange experience that is somehow deeply satisfying.
 We don’t want to seek it.
 We are afraid of being ashamed and admitting something wrong.

 So when we have had an argument with a coworker or with our spouse, our first intuition is never to admit fault.
 But somehow, someway, when by God’s grace we ask for forgiveness, and it is actually granted, there is nothing like that experience that satisfies us.
 It is just deeply emotionally healthy.